The heaviness felt on this day is challenging for those who have lost a child or a mother.

 “No. I don’t think it does.
 But it changes though…the weight of it.
 At some point it becomes bearable.
-It turns into something that you can crawl out from under and…carry around like a brick in your pocket.
-And you, you even forget it, for a while.
+It turns into something that you can crawl out from under and… carry around like a brick in your pocket.
+And you… you even forget it, for a while.
 But then you reach in for whatever reason and – there it is.
 Oh right, that.
 Which could be awful – not all the time.
-Not that you’d like it exactly, but it’s what you’ve got instead of your son.
-So you carry it around, and it doesn’t go away which is fine actually…”
+It’s kinda…not that you’d like it exactly, but it’s what you’ve got instead of your son.
+So, you carry it around… and it doesn’t go away.
+Which is fine, actually…”

-I’m not sure if the writer wrote this response from personal experience but its stuck with me.
+I’m not sure if the screenwriter intentionally based this response from personal experience, but it sure makes sense to me.
+I can totally relate.
+Can you?
 Fictional or not, it’s a great word picture.

 Mother’s Day will look different for everyone.
 For me, I will acknowledge the heaviness of the day.
-I’ll grab the oversized card my son David gave me seven years ago, a month before he died.
+I’ll grab the oversized card David gave me ten years ago, a month before he died.
 I’ll read and re-read it.
 I was loved.
-He is missed every day.
+He is missed.
+I am grateful for the precious time I had with David.
+He is forever in my heart.
 Tears and prayers will follow.

-Take time for yourself to feel whatever you’re feeling.
-Don’t ignore it.
-Reflect with sweet remembrance of your Mother, son or daughter.
+As Mother’s Day approaches, take time for yourself to acknowledge whatever you’re feeling.
+(I know you already feel it coming!)
+Please don’t ignore it.
+Reflect with sweet remembrance of your mother, son or daughter.
 I’m praying what follows will shift your focus from the brick in your pocket toward the joy of the day, as you celebrate with the people you love and who love you.
-Beautiful.
+God bless you.